deejaygraham/deejaygraham.github.io/_posts/2023-03-27-testing-at-top-and-bottom-of-triangle.md

 like, then we will do some component testing and look at some of the subtleties there.

+## More

+Some features of cypress (as compared to Selenium) that are really nice and make my job easier

+* Runs "inside" the browser
+* Automatic Waiting
+* Debugging
+* Snapshots make time travel possible
+* Spies and Stubbing
+* Control Network Traffic
+* Screenshots and Videos

 ## Installing

 Assume you have an node application.
 If not, npm init and answer questions or accept defaults.